 As beloved members of the family, it’s only fitting that our canine and feline companions be given the most peaceful and respectful passing when it’s their time.
 At Westmonte Animal Clinic, we are able to provide compassionate, low-stress cat and dog euthanasia for our patients so they can cross the Rainbow Bridge comfortably, and with their loved ones by their side.
 As pet owners ourselves, we know that the decision to euthanize is the hardest choice you’ll ever have to make.
-However, you can be assured that when your pet’s time comes, they’ll be treated with the love and dignity they deserve.
+If you're looking for a Winter Springs veterinarian who will treat your pet with the love and dignity they deserve, call us at (407) 862-6892

 Knowing When It’s Time